bioinformatics-ca/AWS_2021/AWS_2021_module_5.md

 This is a variation on the pipe we constructed earlier: it selects lines 11-15 of the file `atlanta.gbff`.
 Remember, we are not running it as a command just yet: we are putting the commands in a file.

 Then we save the file (Ctrl-O in nano), and exit the text editor (Ctrl-X in nano).
-Check that the directory molecules now contains a file called `middle.sh`.
+Check that the directory molecules now contains a file called `get_tags.sh`.

 Once we have saved the file, we can ask the shell to execute the commands it contains.
 Our shell is called bash, so we run the following command: